khaled-mehizel/bike-share-lndn/readme.md

 - Used a combo of Excel and Power Query to clean it up.
 - Used Tableau to visualize the data and extract meaningful insights.

-Also, they really don't let you save your work offline in Tableau Public?
-In the year 2023 I have to jump through 3 hoops to save my own work on my own device?
-Unbelievable